Wayanad district: Post-Independence

+In 2024, landslides in Wayanad killed at least 336 people and 78 are missing.
+Many of the people killed were workers in the farms, or were members of their families.

 Geography

-Wayanad district stands on the southern tip of the Deccan plateau and includes part of the Western Ghats.
+Wayanad district stands on the southern tip of the Deccan Plateau and includes part of the Western Ghats.
 The western parts of the district bordering Kozhikode district consists of the Western Ghats covered with dense forest.
-The district forms a part of the south western Deccan plateau, and is sloped to the east.
+The district forms a part of the south western Deccan Plateau, and is sloped to the east.
 Quite a large area of the district is covered by forest but the continued and indiscriminate exploitation of the natural resources point towards an imminent environmental crisis.
 There are a lot of trekking points in this district.

 Chembra Peak (2,100m) is the highest peak in the Wayanad district.
-Banasura Hill (2,079m) is also similar to height of Chembra hill.
+Banasura Hill (2,079m) in Padinjarathara is also similar to height of Chembra Hill.
+Brahmagiri Hill is also another trekking point in Wayanad.

+Wayanad district is bounded by protected area network of different biological reserves such as Malabar Wildlife Sanctuary in the West, Mudumalai National Park in the South, Bandipur National Park in the East, Nagarhole National Park in the North East, Brahmagiri Wildlife Sanctuary in the North and Aralam Wildlife Sanctuary in North West which is linked with Wayanad Wildlife Sanctuary.

-The district is blessed with rich water resources.
+The district has rich water resources.
 There are east flowing and west flowing rivers in the region.
 One of the major rivers in the district is Kabini River, a tributary of River Kaveri; it is also one of the only three east flowing rivers in Kerala.
 Kabani has many tributaries including Thirunelli River, Panamaram River and Mananthavady River.
 All these rivulets help form a rich water resource as well as a distinct landscape for the district.
 Various streams flow into the Panamaram rivulet while it passes through the mountain gorges and finally the river falls down into Panamaram Valley.
 After flowing through the district for a certain distance, River Panamaram joins Mananthavady River, which originates from the lower regions of the peak called 'Thondarmudi'.

 Banasura Sagar Dam

-Banasura Sagar Dam across the Karamanathodu River, a tributary of River Kabini, in Kalpetta, is considered to be the largest earth dam in India and the second largest in Asia.
+Banasura Sagar Dam in Padinjarathara across the Karamanathodu River, a tributary of River Kabini, m, is considered to be the largest earth dam in India and the second largest in Asia.
 The dam is ideally placed in the foothills of Banasura hills, which got its name from 'Banasura', the son of King Mahabali, the famous ruler of Kerala.
 The dam here was constructed on behalf of the Banasurasagar project in 1979, to support the Kakkayam Hydroelectric power project and to meet the water demand for irrigation and drinking purposes.
-The dam, located around 21 km away from Kalpetta is a tourist destination in Wayanad.
+The dam, located around 2 km away from Padinjarathara is a tourist destination in Wayanad.
 Banasura dam is made up of massive stacks of stones and boulders.